A Yellowhead School Online Course

 This seven-module online course from the Yellowhead School is based on the Yellowhead Institute Red Paper, Land Back.

 In this course, you will learn about the scope of land dispossession in Canada, historically and in the present, as well as examples of resistance that result in the enforcement of Indigenous models of consent.
-The also course considers the future of the Land Back movement with reference to climate activism and solidarity with non-Indigenous communities.
+The course also considers the future of the Land Back movement with reference to climate activism and solidarity with non-Indigenous communities.

 Each module includes:

-• Narrated slides, transcripts for download;
+• Narrated slides, transcripts to refer to

 • Recommended readings / videos / podcasts